Members of the art world react to Hema Upadhyay's murder

 Artist Hema Upadhyay's brutal murder has left her peers shocked.
-Gallery owner Abhay Maskara, artist Jitish Kallat and art gallery director Roshini Vadehra offer their reactions
+Gallery owner Abhay Maskara, fellow artist Jitish Kallat and art gallery director Roshini Vadehra offer their reactions

 Hema was a friend and I have known and seen her work through the years.
 Her work evolved through the years and across mediums.
 This was the city that she had grown to live and work in, and her work draws from the context.